Grooming A Puppy: His First Time

 Examine Your Puppy's Bottom

 Check your puppy's bottom area to make sure he's clean and that his bottom looks healthy.
-If necessary, use a cotton wool ball moistened with warm water to clean him.
+Use a cotton wool ball moistened with warm water to clean him if necessary.

-• Be gentle with your puppy at all times and talk quietly to him.
+• Be gentle with your puppy at all times and speak quietly to him to reassure him.

 • If he's good, praise him.
-Try not to reprimand him too much if he wriggles, just carry on regardless, otherwise he may come to resent being groomed.
+Try not to reprimand him too much if he wriggles; carry on regardless; otherwise, he may resent being on the grooming table.

-• If he becomes really stressed, try to lighten up a little and make it fun.
-If that doesn't work, stop for a little while and try again later.
+However, if he becomes stressed, try to lighten up a little and make it fun.
+If that doesn't work, stop and try again later.

 • If he tries to bite your fingers, correct him with a firm "No" in a disapproving tone and carry on regardless.
-Although it's better to praise your dog (when he's good or quiet) than to 'punish' him, he needs to learn that biting is not acceptable.
+Although it's better to praise your dog (when he's good or quiet) than to 'punish' him, he must learn that biting is unacceptable.

 Grooming A Puppy: Summary

-Thankfully, at this young age we don't actually have to accomplish the full grooming routine because he still has his puppy coat and his feathers probably haven't grown in yet.
+Thankfully, we don't have to accomplish the entire grooming routine at this young age because he still has his puppy coat, and his feathers probably still need to develop.

-All we need to do is get him used to the handling process and the grooming tools we'll be using when he's older.
+All we need to do is get him used to the handling process and the grooming tools we'll use when he's older.

-However, it's important to establish and maintain control right from the beginning.
+However, it's essential to establish and maintain control right from the beginning.
 Show your puppy that you won't stand any 'nonsense'.

 And for future reference, this is how to groom an adult Cocker Spaniel.